 Lambs – represent spring and new life.
-Lambs also have links to Jesus who was called the ‘Good Shepherd’ and also referred to as a sacrificial lamb.
+Lambs also have links to Jesus who was called the ‘Good Shepherd’ and was referred to as a sacrificial lamb.

-Many Christians partake in Lent (the period of forty days before Easter).
-During this period many people fast or give up particular luxuries.
-Some people give up simple items such as chocolate to mark Lent, while others do not eat meat, fish, eggs or dairy.
+Lent is an old tradition that some Christians still partake in.
+During this period (the forty days before Easter) many people fast or give up particular luxuries.
+Some people give up simple items such as chocolate, while others do not eat meat, fish, eggs or dairy.

 The last week of Lent is called the Holy Week.
 Palm Sunday is the day that Jesus arrived in Jerusalem.
 Maundy Thursday is the day of the Last Supper and Good Friday is the day of Jesus’ crucifixion and death.
-Easter Sunday comes as a huge celebration at the end of Lent with feasting and treats, commemorating the day that Jesus was resurrected.
+Easter Sunday comes as a huge celebration at the end of Lent with feasting and treats, commemorating the day that Jesus rose from the dead.

 Easter in other countries